bahram-jahanshahi/luminote-app/demo/README.md

 ### League System and Ranking
 The user can see their league ranking and any achievements they have unlocked.
-The user can also see their progress and any feedback they have received from the AI.

 <img src="./Lumintoe_ScreenShots/7.png" alt="Explore and Practice" width="400" />